|

 150. destroy

-do away with, cause the destruction or undoing of
+do away with; cause the ruin or undoing of

 A large fire in 1541 destroyed large parts of the castle.